 EDITOR’S NOTE: A link to Kentucky county unemployment rate charts is below.

 FRANKFORT, Ky.
-(Dec 2, 2021) – Unemployment rates rose in seven Kentucky counties and fell in 113 counties between October 2020 and October 2021, according to the Kentucky Center for Statistics (KYSTATS), an agency of the Kentucky Education and Workforce Development Cabinet.
+(July 22, 2021) – Unemployment rates rose in 59 Kentucky counties between June 2020 and June 2021, fell in 55, and stayed the same in six counties, according to the Kentucky Center for Statistics (KYSTATS), an agency of the Kentucky Education and Workforce Development Cabinet.

 Unemployment statistics are based on estimates and are compiled to measure trends rather than actually to count people working.
 Civilian labor force statistics include non-military workers and unemployed Kentuckians who are actively seeking work.
 They do not include unemployed Kentuckians who have not looked for employment within the past four weeks.
 The data should only be compared to the same month in previous years.

 Learn more about Kentucky labor market information at https://kystats.ky.gov/KYLMI.